Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Introduction

 \section{Introduction}

-Linear potential theory for steady forward-speed wave problems captures the essential physics of ship-wave interaction at a tiny fraction of the computational cost of nonlinear and viscous solvers.
+Linear potential theory for steady forward-speed wave problems captures the essential physics of ship-wave interaction at a fraction of the computational cost of nonlinear and viscous flow models.
 This speed makes it attractive for applications such as design optimization, real-time control, and as the physics-informed backbone for machine learning surrogate models.
-However, the predictions also need to be free from empirical tuning parameters and robust for any input provided, which can be a problem for undamped potential flow.
+However, the predictions also need to be free from empirical tuning parameters and robust for any possible input, which can be problematic for potential flows, as the absence of damping can lead to ill-posed or unbounded predictions.

-The Kelvin Green's function for a steady translating disturbance exactly satisfies the linear free-surface boundary condition and has a well-established integral representation \citep{peters_new_1949, noblesse_alternative_1981}.
-For finite submergence, analytic and surrogate methods exist \citep{farell_wave_1973,newman_evaluation_1987}, but the elevation of the free surface is ill-posed as the source position moves up to the free surface, i.e., as $z\to 0^-$.
-The wave elevation spectrum $S_\zeta(k)$ peaks at $k^* \sim 1/|z|$ with amplitude $\sim 1/|z|$, diverging as $|z|\to 0$ and making the downstream wake unresolvable.
-Series and steepest-descent methods \citep{baar_evaluation_1988, iwashita_green_1992, doctors_convergence_1987} struggle with convergence, with stationary point coalescence, and with high wavenumbers in this limit.
-Recent contour deformation approaches \citep{deano_computing_2018, gibbs_numerical_2024} are effective for analytic oscillatory integrands, but the Kelvin wavelike integral is non-analytic.
+The Kelvin Green's function for a steady translating disturbance exactly satisfies the linear free-surface boundary condition and has a well-established integral representation \citep{peters_new_1949}, but the potential is ill-posed as the source position approaches the free-surface.
+This singularity was first identified and analyzed by \cite{ursell_kelvins_1960}, and as shown in Section~\ref{sec:point_source_asymptotics}, the wave elevation spectrum $S_\zeta(k)$ peaks at $k^* \sim 1/|z|$ with amplitude $\sim 1/|z|$, diverging as $z\to 0$ and making the downstream wake unresolvable.
+A classic method to avoid the singularity is to introduce a damping term in the free-surface boundary condition \citep{havelock_theory_1932, furth_dissipative_2021}, but this complicates the Green's function evaluation and introduces a non-physical Rayleigh damping parameter.

+Even for a submerged source, efficient and robust evaluation of the Green's function is challenging.
+Asymptotic series expansions have been developed \citep{baar_evaluation_1988, clarisse_evaluation_1994}, but require a patchwork of different series in different regions with no universally optimal series truncation criterion.
+Numerical steepest-descent is an established contour deformation approach for computing oscillatory integrals which has been applied to the Kelvin Green's function \citep{iwashita_green_1992}, but these methods fail to converge near the Kelvin wedge boundary due to stationary point coalescence.
+Recent advances in contour deformation methods enable robust and efficient integration of analytic functions \citep{gibbs_numerical_2024}, but the Kelvin wavelike integral depends on a non-analytic phase function, preventing the direct application of these methods.